BTFighter/RoR2-PlayerBots/README.md

 If anybody wants to improve these Custom AI Scripts, you can create a pull request.

+Updates are mostly made using Cursor (AI), if you don't like that then you are more than okay to not use it.

 ~~I'd also appreciate it if somebody can update this great mod for SOTS.~~
 Well, it has happened!
 (Massive thanks to Meledy for still updating this great mod!)
 Check the [main repository](https://github.com/Melledy/RoR2-PlayerBots) for the original mod, now updated for Seekers of the Storm DLC.